DeveloperFromUkraine/some-repo/demo-app/app/demo/demo-sidenav/demo-sidenav.md

     * sidenav-list
     * sidenav-list-item
 * The sidenav component should contain references and links to other pages.
-* Ths sidenav component should be used solely for navigational purposes.
+* The sidenav component should be used solely for navigational purposes.
+* Single line items, two line items, and icons are supported menu items.
+* List subheaders should be used to separate distinct groups of items.
+* Two line items should consist of primary and secondary text and should not utilize icons.

 ## Style